Succeed at recurring billing: How to increase payment acceptance

 It’s important to remember that subscription businesses don’t require customers to go through checkout more than once.
-It’s therefore crucial to nail sign up and make renewal as painless as possible.
-A positive experience at sign up and renewal can contribute to instilling customer trust in your solution and so it’s important to ensure that your payments run seamlessly: smoothing out the sign up stage for customer acquisition and managing renewals for retention and reducing churn.
-Let’s look at what actually affects your payment acceptance on both ends and the ways you can improve it.
+It’s, therefore, crucial to nail signup and make renewal as painless as possible.
+A positive experience at signup and renewal can contribute to instilling customer trust in your solution.
+So it’s essential to ensure that your payments run seamlessly: smoothing out the signup stage for customer acquisition and managing renewals for retention and reducing churn.
+Let’s look at what affects your payment acceptance on both ends and how you can improve it.

-Surprisingly, a lot of businesses don’t actually know their own payment acceptance rate.
-Their main metric around this is purely based on feedback from their customers having issues and the strain experienced by their customer support team.
+Surprisingly, many businesses don’t know their payment acceptance rate.
+Their primary metric around this is purely based on feedback from their customers having issues and the strain experienced by their customer support team.
 If you don’t have this data readily available in front of you, it could be that your payment acceptance at the checkout is even worse than you think.
-If you have 50 customers emailing in any given month with an issue, you could have another 500 who have the same issue but simply gave up and took their business elsewhere.
+If you have 50 customers emailing in any given month with an issue, you could have another 500 who have the same problem but simply gave up and took their business elsewhere.

-Here are a few reasons why that first payment might not have gone through…
+Here are four reasons why that first payment might not have gone through…

-The diagram above details a typical card transaction.
-There are a couple reasons why a cross border transaction could cause payment failure at the checkout for your international customers.
-For example, if you and your receiving financial institution are in the US and your new customer is in the UK, there’s a chance it might not get approved by their local bank or credit union, who can block the credit card charge simply as a security measure.
-It is therefore advantageous to have a local payment service provider (PSP) and acquirer set up for the countries you sell to, strengthening your connection with domestic banks to get around this issue.
-Setting up local receiving bank accounts for the regions in which your customers are based will help in a similar way, too.
+There are a couple of reasons why a cross-border transaction could cause payment failure at the checkout for your international customers.
+For example, if you and your receiving financial institution are in the US and your new customer is in the UK, there’s a chance it might not get approved by their local bank or credit union, which can block the credit card charge simply as a security measure.
+Therefore, it is advantageous to have a local payment service provider (PSP) and acquirer set up for the countries you sell to, strengthening your connection with domestic banks to get around this issue.
+Setting up local receiving bank accounts for the regions your customers are based in will help in a similar way.

-There’s a fine balance to be struck between playing with your risk settings to ensure every genuine customer is able to sign up and preventing any fraudulent activity.
+You need to strike a delicate balance in your risk settings to ensure every genuine customer can sign up while preventing any fraudulent activity.
 A good compromise is to flag suspicious orders for further review.
 You don’t want to keep these orders in review for too long, however, so make sure they get checked and approved/declined in a timely manner by your risk team.
 Make sure to review your risk settings with an expert who can give guidance on how to set these based on your customer profiles and transaction history.
 Just like your pricing, this isn’t something you set then leave alone.
-It should be tested, reviewed and tweaked on a regular basis - and it’s important to keep on top of new security measures coming into force.
+It should be tested, reviewed, and tweaked on a regular basis - and it’s important to keep on top of new security measures coming into force.

 What is your global transaction footprint?
 How many different customers have made a purchase to your receiving bank in the past few years?
 Has this customer’s bank made a payment to your business before?
 All of these questions are asked by the issuing bank when reviewing a new customer’s request to sign up to your plan before approving.
 Building up a good track record over the years - as well as minimizing chargebacks - is really valuable for your credibility with the issuing banks.